iOS Setup

 Notifications sent from Rover have an expected action to be taken when the user taps the notification.
 For example a notification might launch a Rover Experience when it is tapped, or present a website.
 The desired behavior is defined in the Campaigns app by the user who authors the notification campaign.

-In order to execute the expected behavior you must implement the userNotificationCenter(_:didReceive:withCompletionHandler:) method in your UNUserNotificationCenter delegate and ask Rover to handle the notification.
+In order to execute the expected behavior you must implement the userNotificationCenter(_:didReceive:withCompletionHandler:) method in your UNUserNotificationCenter delegate and call Rover's corresponding handler.

 func userNotificationCenter(_ center: UNUserNotificationCenter, didReceive response: UNNotificationResponse, withCompletionHandler completionHandler: @escaping () -> Void) {